-Modern surgical lasers can alter the curvature and focusing power of the front surface of the eye (the cornea) very accurately to correct short sight (myopia), long sight (hyperopia), and astigmatism.
+Modern surgical lasers are able to alter the curvature and focusing power of the front surface of the eye (the cornea) very accurately to correct short sight (myopia), long sight (hyperopia), and astigmatism.

-Three types of procedure are commonly used in the UK: LASIK, surface laser treatments (PRK, LASEK, TransPRK) and Lenticule Extraction (SMILE, CLEAR, SmartSight, SILK).
+Three types of procedure are commonly used in the UK: LASIK, surface laser treatments (PRK, LASEK, TransPRK) and SMILE.
 Risks and benefits are similar, and all these procedures normally produce very good results in the right patients.
 Differences between these laser vision correction procedures are explained below.

 If you are suitable for laser vision correction, your surgeon will discuss which type of procedure is the best option for you.